Warcraft (film): Box office

-Warcraft grossed $47.4 million in the United States, and $391.7 million in other countries, for a worldwide total of $439 million.
+Warcraft grossed $47.4 million in the United States, and $391.7 million in other countries, for a worldwide total of $439.1 million.
 Given its $160 million production budget and additional $110 million spent on promotions, the film needed to earn $450–500 million in order to break-even.
 In July 2016, The Hollywood Reporter said the film lost the studio around $15 million, although noted several executives put the losses in the $30–40 million range.
-Worldwide, it is the highest-grossing film of all time based on a video game (breaking Prince of Persia: The Sands of Times record).
-It is the first video game film to cross $400 million in ticket sales globally, and was also only the second Hollywood release (after Terminator: Genisys) to earn $100 million in China without making $100 million in the United States.
+Worldwide, it became the highest-grossing film based on a video game until it was surpassed by The Super Mario Bros.
+Movie in 2023.
+It was the first video game film to cross $400 million in ticket sales globally, and was also only the second Hollywood release (after Terminator Genisys) to earn $100 million in China without making $100 million in the United States.

-In the United States and Canada, Warcraft opened on June 10, 2016, alongside The Conjuring 2 and Now You See Me 2, and was projected to gross around $25 million in its opening weekend.
+In the United States and Canada, Warcraft opened on June 10, 2016, alongside The Conjuring 2 and Now You See Me 2, and was projected to gross around $25 million in its opening weekend from 3,400 theaters.
 Variety reported that the film was generating only moderate interest among U.S. moviegoers, which could possibly hurt its box office performance stateside, with poor reviews and competition from the aforementioned films and Teenage Mutant Ninja Turtles: Out of the Shadows (released the week prior) also affecting its performance.
-The film grossed $3.1 million from 2,632 theaters in its Thursday night previews and $10.7 million on its first day.
-It went on to gross $24.2 million, finishing second at the box office behind The Conjuring 2 ($40.1 million).
+The film grossed $3.1 million in its Thursday night previews and $10.7 million on its first day.
+It went on to gross $24.2 million, finishing second at the box office behind The Conjuring 2 ($40.4 million).
 It fell by 70% on its second weekend, earning $7.2 million.